luckysoni0911/Soft-Pneumatic-Bending-Actuator-DRDO-/README.md

 5. **Experimental & Operational Evaluation**
    - Evaluate the actuator for handling structured and unstructured objects while considering payload, weight, and power requirements.

-These objectives are outlined in the project documentation on hardware development, CAD modelling, FEA, validation, and operational evaluation. :contentReference[oaicite:1]{index=1}

 ---

 ## Bio-Inspired Actuator Concept